 No. Retatrutide is not FDA approved as of 2026.
 It is in Phase 3 clinical trials.
 Any claim to the contrary is inaccurate.
 See our full FDA status page for detail.

 No. This site does not sell retatrutide.
 It is an independent educational review and referral resource.
-Clicking the referral link starts a telehealth intake process run by a separate third-party platform.
+Clicking the referral link opens Hume Care’s eligibility assessment for currently available GLP-1 options.
+It does not provide access to retatrutide.

 No. This is not an official website.
 It has no affiliation with Eli Lilly, which develops retatrutide.
 Eli Lilly does not operate this page.